-It is also called the “kingdom in the sky” for its stunning mountains, limitless hiking trails and scenic views.
+It is also called the “kingdom in the sky” for its stunning mountains, limitless hiking trails, and scenic views.
 Exploring the place is very accessible due to several means of transportation.
 To explore the place, activities like pony trekking trout fishing, camping and hiking are some of the must try.
 Though this place is underdeveloped, adventurous tourists and travelers will find it a nice place to explore.

 Sehlabathebe National Park

-Sehlabathebe National Park, which is the only official national park in Lesotho, is located in the southeast part, and popular for its unusual solitude and peace.
+Sehlabathebe National Park, which is the only official national park in Lesotho, is located in the southeast part and is popular for its unusual solitude and peace.
 It is known to be the oldest nature reserve with an average elevation of 2400 meters, which makes it almost inaccessible yet fascinating with the presence of rare bird species and antelopes.

-’Maletsunyane Waterfall, with a height of 360 feet is situated in the southern part of the country near the town of Semonkong.
-It is known to be the tallest single drop waterfall in the whole Africa which creates a haze of smoke as the water plunges.
+Maletsunyane Waterfall, with a height of 360 feet is situated in the southern part of the country near the town of Semonkong.
+It is known to be the tallest single drop waterfall in the whole of Africa which creates a haze of smoke as the water plunges.
 It got its name from Semonkong which means “The Place of Smoke”.
-Some things that can be appreciated in the area include wild trout fishing, rock climbing, pony trekking, hiking, abseiling and a wide variety of alpine flowers.
+Some things that can be appreciated in the area include wild trout fishing, rock climbing, pony trekking, hiking, abseiling, and a wide variety of alpine flowers.

 Liphofung Nature Reserve

 Liphofung Nature Reserve, which means “place of the eland”, is a cave occupying a vital role in the history of Lesotho.
 This is known to be the tiniest among the Lesotho Highlands Development Authority reserves at an area of only 4 hectares.
-If you will take a closer look, the cave is a large bulge made of Clarens sandstones, which is the usual feature of Lesotho lowlands region.
+If you will take a closer look, the cave is a large bulge made of Clarens sandstones, which is the usual feature of the Lesotho lowlands region.